 5. Harvest Brussels sprouts at the right time

-When growing Brussel sprouts in Arizona, harvesting begins as early as October and finishes up by March.
+When growing Brussels sprouts in hot climates, harvesting finishes by early spring.
 Remember that cool temperatures sweeten the flavor of Brussels sprouts, but warm temperatures cause sprouts to be bitter and loose-leaved.

 - Cut back on watering as Brussels sprouts near maturity.